pytorch/tutorials/intermediate_source/torchserve_with_ipex.rst

 We'll reuse the ResNet50 example above.

 As we did not pin threads to processor cores of a specific socket, the operating system periodically schedules threads on processor cores located in different sockets.
-We can visualize this by running ``htop`` command on Linux as shown below:

 .. figure:: /_static/img/torchserve-ipex-images/9.gif
    :width: 100%